dknklc/IoT-over-the-fly-update/README.md

 ### 8.JFrog Connect
 JFrog Connect enables us to update, control and monitor remote Linux & IoT devices, at scale, with the click of a button.

+### Compatability
+Choose from common Linux distributions including like Yocto, Debian, Ubuntu, Raspberry Pi OS, and popular hardware platforms like NVIDIA Jetson, BeagleBone and Raspberry Pi.